Gospel Train (album): Music

 Sister Rosetta Tharpe was already known as one of gospel's most successful and pioneering artists and a leading purveyor of the genre's blending with R&B as a precursor to rock and roll.
 This album finds her accompanied by musicians from the New York jazz scene.
-The record marks a stylistic change in her recording career, presaging her influence on blues and blues rock artists of the 1960s.
+Musically, Gospel Train is rooted firmly in gospel music, specifically in the traditional black vein.
+Blues often appears as well.